markelog/adit/readme.md

 Adit
 ========================

-Forward all your stuff through ssh tunnel
+Forward all your stuff through ssh tunnel.

+There is a lot of examples out there how it could be useful, for example, check out "[SSH Tunnel - Local and Remote Port Forwarding Explained With Examples](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html)"

 ## Usage